 Drinks included: Tea and coffee are included, other drinks are not.
 The tap water is safe to drink.

 Birdwatching: The Erongo Mountains are great for keen birders.
 In and around the lodge many species are common ranging from small sunbirds through to Verreaux's Eagles.
 On our last visit, sightings included the red-billed and Hartlaub's francolin, rosy-faced lovebird, pale-winged starling, white-tailed shrike – and a lovely sighting of a freckled nightjar nesting.See more ideas for Birdwatching in Namibia

-Walking: The exposed granite around Erongo forms large, rounded hills which are well-suited to hiking and gentle scrambling – so it's a great place to stretch your legs after time in a vehicle.
-The lodge offers a choice of walks, either accompanied by knowledgeable guides, or on your own along clearly marked walking trails (for which the lodge provides a detailed map).See more ideas for Walking in Namibia
+Walking: The exposed granite around Erongo forms large, rounded hills which are well-suited to hiking and gentle scrambling.
+Walks can either be accompanied by knowledgeable guides, or on your own along clearly marked walking trails (for which the lodge provides a detailed map).See more ideas for Walking in Namibia